Cisco ACI

 Historically, WANs are built on “active-passive,” where a branch can be connected using two or more links, but only the primary link is active and passing traffic.
 In this scenario, the backup connection only becomes active if the primary connection fails.
 While this might seem sensible, it could be more efficient.

-The interest in active-active has always been there, but it was challenging to configure and expensive to implement.
-In addition, active/active designs with traditional routing protocols are hard to design, inflexible, and a nightmare to troubleshoot.
+Interest in active-active routing protocols has always existed, but it was challenging to configure and expensive to implement.
+In addition, active/active designs with traditional routing protocols are complex to design, inflexible, and a nightmare to troubleshoot.

 Convergence and application performance problems can arise from active-active WAN edge designs.
 For example, active-active packets that reach the other end could be out-of-order packets due to each link propagating at different speeds.
 Also, the remote end has to reassemble, resulting in additional jitter and delay.
 Both high jitter and delay are bad for network performance.

 The issues arising from active-active are often known as spray and pray.
-It increases bandwidth but decreases goodput.
+It increases bandwidth but decreases good output.
 Spraying packets down both links can result in 20% drops or packet reordering.
 There will also be firewall issues as they may see asymmetric routes.

 TCP out of order packets